-1.5.
 Customer Engagement.
-Customers and other impacted stakeholders should understand the purpose of PSPS, BVES's process for initiating it, how to manage safely through a PSPS event, and the impacts if deployed.
-To accomplish this, the BVES shall:
+BVES will work to engage its customers and other impacted stakeholders to promote understanding of the purpose of PSPS actions, BVES's process for initiating it, how to safely manage a PSPS event, and the impacts if deployed.